Eoghanmc22/fll-rs/README.md

 linker = "rust-lld"
 ```

-See https://crates.io/crates/ev3dev-lang-rust for information about the underlying api used and cross compiling your code
+See https://crates.io/crates/ev3dev-lang-rust for information about cross compiling your code

 ## Reducing Binary Size